Processing Overtime: Navigating Upcoming Changes for Cleaning and Security Operations

 Based on the new requirements, key areas that may require attention include:

-- Testing and Validation: Test your systems to ensure accurate calculation and reporting of qualified overtime premiums.
-Process validation will be critical to ensure new W-2 reporting requirements are met.
+• Testing and Validation: Test your systems to ensure accurate calculation and reporting of qualified overtime premiums.
+Process validation will be critical to ensure new W-2 reporting requirements are met in tax year 2026.

 Important Disclaimer: This article is for informational purposes only and is not legal or tax advice or a political opinion.
 No action should be taken without guidance from Consult with internal and/or external counsel, as well as a qualified tax professional, for guidance specific to your business and employees.